viamrobotics/docs/docs/services/navigation/_index.md

 ### Waypoints

-Get an array of waypoints, locations designated within a path for the robot to navigate to, currently in the service's data storage.
+Get an array of waypoints currently in the service's data storage.
+These are locations designated within a path for the robot to navigate to.

 {{< tabs >}}
 {{% tab name="Go" %}}